 All lunches and most dinners will be provided in a communal setting.

 Music to be studied will be chosen by the artistic director in consultation with the groups prior to arrival at the festival.

 Individual parts must be prepared in advance.

-Performances are in Manitou Springs, 7:30pm, with more details available on the ticketing site.
+Performances are in Manitou Springs and Colorado Springs, with more details available on the ticketing site.

-Performances will be listed below as the festival approaches.
+Performances will be listed on the MCMF website as the festival approaches.

 In order to attract the highest level of talent, all participant fees are subsidized to keep them below the actual costs of running our program.

 Application fee (non-refundable): $120 per quartet; $30 per individual

 Tuition: $750 per person includes:

 Daily coaching sessions